Meet the Team!

-Lydia (the L in BLAST) has been a Primary School Science Teacher and Science Subject Leader in Brighton for more than 15 years, alongside being Director of Blast Science since 2013.
+Lydia Samuel has been a Primary School Science Teacher and Science Subject Leader in Brighton for more than 15 years, alongside being Director of Blast Science since 2013.
 She has taught Primary Science in every form to literally thousands of children.
-In her teaching career she engineered human circuits, had fun with exploding mints and taken 400 children into space - dressed as Rapunzel - in a special 'Up & Down' Science Week.
-In Blast Science she loves making Science mysterious and magical, gross, explosive and messy.
-She has co-written the Totally Gross and Rock Shows and devised the Science of Chocolate and Wizard Science Shows.
-She loves the awe and wonder of Science and making it fun, accessible and exciting.
-She also relishes the grosser aspects of Science and has a penchant for making fake poo and edible blood to entertain and delight.
+In her teaching career she has engineered human circuits, had fun with exploding mints and taken 400 children into space during a special Science Week.
+In Blast Science she loves making Science mysterious, magical, gross and explosive.

 She is based in Brighton and is also mum to two secondary age children.
 She likes dressing up in silly outfits at every opportunity, never refuses a cup of tea and has a healthy obsession with both Star Wars and Harry Potter.